Learning the big sharemarket lessons needn’t cost you your savings.

 1. Observe the herd rather than follow blindly

-Psychology of markets is just so powerful….
-And in times of panic we take comfort in running with the pack.
-If the headlines are screaming sell, it’s easy to buy into the hype and hit the panic button, particularly for novice investors.
+The psychology of markets is just so powerful.
+In times of panic many take comfort in running with the pack.
+If the headlines are screaming “sell!”, it’s easy to buy into the hype and hit the panic button, particularly for novice investors.
 But don’t let the hype influence your decisions!

-As we saw with the upturn in the markets, things can move very quickly, and in all likelihood the world isn’t actually ending.
+As we can see by the way the ASX is tracking, when things appear to go belly-up, in all likelihood the world isn’t actually ending.